kediaharshit9/KeyDistributionCenter/readme.md

 12345 - the port of KDC server.

 ###### TYPESCRIPTS
 Experimented with 3 terminal windows, one corresponding to a example run given above.
 Terrminal typescripts are recorded with the above example instance.
-Attached inside the typescripts folder.
+Attached inside the typescripts folder.<br />
+First start the server program.
+Then start the client programs.